 In addition to the US 29 (Seminole Trail) improvements depicted on the RFP Conceptual Plans (contained in the RFP Information Package), the Design-Builder is also responsible for making necessary improvements to Rio Mills Road, Polo Grounds Road, Ashwood Boulevard, Ridgewood Drive, Rubin Lane, Hollymead Drive, Towncenter Drive, the existing crossovers along US 29 (excluding the 2 existing crossovers at approximate Station 639+00 and approximate Station 667+00 that will be closed per the RFP Conceptual Plans) and all existing private and commercial entrances.
-All intersections with existing left and right turn lanes, shall at a minimum, have the same number and current storage and taper length as at the date of the RFP or latest Addenda and shall accommodate the 95th percentile back of queue for the design year traffic analysis as part of the final design.
+All intersections with existing left and right turn lanes, shall at a minimum, have the same number and current storage and taper length as at the date of the latest RFP Addenda and shall accommodate the 95th percentile back of queue for the design year traffic analysis as part of the final design.
 Shared through/left or through/right lanes will not be permitted to satisfy 95th percentile requirement as part of the final design.
 Any deletion of an existing turn lane or decrease in storage length or taper length shall require VDOT approval.
 In addition, on Northbound US 29 a new left turn lane taper and storage shall be provided at the Ashwood Boulevard intersection as shown in the RFP Conceptual Plans.
 The design of the roadside features including stormwater management facilities shall not preclude the future extension of Ashwood Boulevard and Hollymead Drive to the proposed Berkmar Drive Extension or require a relocation of such facilities.

 Segments of the existing US 29 roadway have substandard design features, including, but not limited to inadequate stopping sight distance, vertical curve lengths, and cross slope.
 The Design-Builder's final design shall ensure all substandard features are modified to meet current geometric standards.
-A raised median of at least 16 feet in width shall be provided for the US 29 Widening project, except where left turn lanes exist or are proposed, where a raised median at least 4 feet in width shall be provided.
-A raised median of at least 8 feet wide shall be provided adjacent to the left turn lanes at the intersection of North Hollymead and US29 in conjunction with a pedestrian crossing for US29.
-A raised median of at least 8 feet wide shall be provided adjacent to the left turn lanes at the intersection of Ashwood Boulevard and US29.
+A raised median of at least 16 feet in width shall be provided for the US 29 Widening project, except where left turn lanes exist or are proposed, where a raised concrete median at least 4 feet (face-of-curb to face-of-curb) in width shall be provided.
+A raised median of at least 8 feet wide for a minimum of twenty feet from the median nose shall be provided adjacent to the left turn lanes at the intersection of North Hollymead and US29 in conjunction with a pedestrian crossing for US29.
+A raised median of at least 8 feet wide for a minimum of twenty feet from the median nose shall be provided adjacent to the left turn lanes at the intersection of Ashwood Boulevard and US29.
 The acceptable range for cross slopes on US 29 for the US 29 Widening project shall be between 1.5% and 2%.
 No reversal of the crown line or adverse cross slope (pavement sloping toward median unnecessarily) will be permitted due to snow removal and melting implications.

-The conceptual design of the widening of this section of US 29 avoids impacts to the Dominion Virginia Power Transmission line located along the west side of US 29.
-Should a Design-Builder elect to impact this facility, it shall be at the Design-Builder's sole risk including schedule and cost.
-The Offerors are requested not to include impacts to the Dominion Transmission line in their technical and price proposals.
+The RFP Conceptual Plans for the widening of this section of US 29 minimizes impacts to the Dominion Virginia Power Transmission line located along the west side of US 29.
+The Design Builder's final design shall not include impacts the Dominion Virginia Power Transmission line; Offerors shall reflect this in their technical and price proposals.